GrigoreMihai/docs-gitbook-cmp/docs/cloud-analytics/custom-metrics.md

 * Compute Usage
 * Compute Consumption

-You must create these attributions before you creating a custom matric.
+You must create these attributions before you creating a custom metric.

 ## Create a Metric